 7. Contribution amounts are limited

 One way to contribute more is to use a bring-forward arrangement.
-If you are eligible, you may be able to bring forward an additional two years of non-concessional contributions, up to a maximum of $330,000 ($110,000 x 3 years = $330,000).
+If you are eligible, you may be able to bring forward an additional two years of your general non-concessional contributions cap, up to a maximum of $330,000 ($110,000 x 3 years = $330,000).
 The actual amount you can contribute using the bring-forward rule depends on your current Total Superannuation Balance (TSB).

 8. Age limits on super contributions

 You may not be eligible to contribute your inheritance due to the age and work test limits on contributions.
 For example, if you’re aged 67 and over, you must pass the work test before making a contribution.

 9. Paying off your mortgage may be better

-For some people, it makes more financial sense to pay off your home loan rather than contribute your inheritance into super.
-Putting extra money into your mortgage means you pay off your debt quicker and save on interest – particularly at a time when interest rates are rising.
+For some people, it can make more financial sense to pay off your home loan first, rather than putting your inheritance into super.
+Reducing your mortgage means you pay off your debt quicker and save on interest – particularly at a time when interest rates are rising.
 Apart from financial considerations, paying off your mortgage can be a weight off your shoulders.